 These endurance-focused sessions are the backbone of many successful training plans, particularly for those aiming to tackle longer distances like half-marathons or full marathons.

 Long runs are characterized by a steady, moderate pace that gradually increases in duration over the course of your training cycle.
-The primary objective is to build the physical and mental stamina required to conquer the challenges of lengthier races.

-As you embark on your long-run journey, it's essential to start at a manageable distance and gradually increase the mileage over time.
 This gradual progression allows your body to adapt to the increased demands, reducing the risk of injury and ensuring a smooth transition to more ambitious running goals.

 What Zone Would A Long Run Fit In?